Considerations for Overriding Standard Buttons | Salesforce

 A standard button (New, Edit, View, Delete, and Clone) overridden with a Visualforce page doesn’t show up in Salesforce1 unless the Visualforce page is enabled for Salesforce mobile apps.
 Overriding standard list and tab controls isn’t supported in Salesforce1.

-The View standard button refers to all of the links in Salesforce that display the detail page for a record.
-Overriding the View standard button reroutes all of these links.
+The View standard button refers to all links in Salesforce that display the detail page for a record.
+Overriding the View standard button reroutes all these links.

 If a button isn’t available for overrides, you can still hide it on the page layout.